Do you know the science-power behind simple exercise?

 Last time when I met her she shared the news with me: For the last few years, her blood pressure has never crossed 140 / 80.

-The truth of life is: it’s tough, always has been, always will be.
+There are many truths in life but one truth is: it’s tough, always has been, always will be, no question.

-Listen, honor, and respect what your body and mind is telling you.
+We must listen, honor, and respect what our body and mind is telling us.

 “He who searches for evil, must first look at his own reflection.” -Confucious

-Many years ago, my wife, my daughter and I got together with my longtime college mate whom I had not seen for quite some time.
+Few years ago, my wife, my daughter and I got together with my longtime college mate whom I had not meet for quite some time.

 We enjoyed dinner together, at least I enjoyed it until my daughter abruptly uttered something alarming to me as we departed from the dinner.